-Goviana Morales is a mother of 5 children, two of whom have a diagnosed learning disability.
+Goviana Morales is a mother of 5 children, two of whom have a diagnosed disability.
 Realizing early on that she needed to educate herself to navigate the special education system, she participated in CPAC’s Next Steps program.
-Other training followed with Partners in Policy Making, Special Education Advocacy Training through COPAA, ASCRC and SpEdConnecticut.
-She currently serves as Secretary of the Board of Directors for SpEdConnecticut as well as a parent advisor.
-Goviana is bi-lingual, helping to provide services to our Spanish speaking clients who might otherwise be lost in the system.
+Other training followed with Partners in Policy Making, Special Education Advocacy Training through COPAA, ASCRC, and SpEdConnecticut.
+She is currently enrolled in college, studying in a speech and language assistant program.
+Goviana is part of the management team, serving on the Executive for SpEdConnecticut as well as acting as a parent advisor.
+Being bi-lingual, Goviana provides parent advisor services primarily to our Spanish-speaking families, empowering those families who due to the language barrier face extra hurdles when advocating for their children.
 Goviana is also the friendly voice who greets our clients, listening to their concerns and advising them on our in-take process.

-Katie Dwelly, RN, BSN, is mom to two children with one child who has significant special education needs.
-After years of struggling to advocate for appropriate interventions she took the Fall SPED CT training.
+Katie Dwelly, RN, BSN, is a mom to two children with one child who has significant special education needs.
+After years of struggling to advocate for appropriate interventions, she took the Fall SPED CT training.
 She learned how to better advocate for her child from this training.
 Katie is also a graduate of the Partners in Policy Makers Training.
-Katie looks forward to her board position to help develop and plan for future fall trainings.
+Katie looks forward to her board position to help develop and plan for future fall training.